prabeshm86/frunchy/loginService/README.md

-This project exposes Login APIs
+This project exposes Login APIs.